mdepx/stage/README.md

 All the features supported you can find reading the code.
 If you don't want to read code, this WM is not for you.

-This supports xwayland, but I'm about to drop it.

 The main reason for this WM is to define memory regions (slots) where a new terminal window appears once opened.

 The width limit of a terminal window is enforced: it is 80 characters per Linux/FreeBSD code style guides.
 Configure this in the stage.c for your font size.